tchajed/sys-verif-fa25/docs/notes/concurrency.md

 Could print "hello 1" then "hello 2" or the reverse.
 In reality, if this is in `main` then the background goroutine might not get to finish and we could easily see "hello 2".

+**Exercise**: what else do you think could happen?

+::: details Solution

 What about this?

 ```txt title=" "